aaronkjin/mentore/README.md

 ### Home Page

-Our Home Page provides a simple yet clean interface for users to begin searching for mentors that matches their desired descriptions.
-It draws inspiration from other LLM applications like Perplexity and Phind.
-At the top, users will have access to the navigation bar, where people can sign up to be a mentor (see more below) as well as click on "Mentore" itself to take them back to the home page wherever they are in their user flow.
+Initiate your mentor search on our Home Page, offering a clean, intuitive interface inspired by leading LLM applications.
+Navigation options, including mentor signup and site logo for easy home access, are provided at the top.

+### Auth Page

+Register or log in through the Auth Page to begin interacting with the platform and access more personalized features.

 ### Mentor Sign-Up Page

-Those who desire to mentor others may sign up to be a mentor through the Mentor Sign-Up Page.
-To do so, simply click the "Become a Mentor" button.
-They will then input necessary details (name, title, and biography), which will be added to our existing database of mentors (which houses both scraped and manually inputed data).
-As a little Easter egg, the placeholder values for these inputs show Gavin Belson, CEO of Hooli, from popular T.V. show, "Silicon Valley."
+Aspiring mentors can register via the Mentor Sign-Up Page by clicking "Become a Mentor" and entering relevant details to join our mentor database.
+Enjoy the Easter egg featuring Gavin Belson in the placeholder text.

 ### Chat Page

-To engage in chat further, users are directed to the Chat Page.
-The interface mimics an aesthetic, minimalistic conversational, text-like display.
-Our backend processes these user queries and uses OpenAI embeddings as well as GPT-4 itself to generate insightful outputs gathered from our database of mentors.
-Users can continue to converse with our chatbot to hone in and find the exact mentor that they are looking for.
-Additional touch-ups include animations such as skeleton loaders/text bubbles in between user query inputs and chatbot outputs, dynamic sizing, and more.
+The Chat Page delivers a sleek, minimalistic text-based interface for users to refine their search and interact with potential mentor matches through a backend-driven chatbot leveraging OpenAI embeddings and GPT-4.

 ## Design

 ### Backend

-The backend is engineered to process user queries through a robust JSON interface, leveraging OpenAI embeddings and GPT-4's computation capabilities.
-It analyzes user input to generate a compatible mentor match, outputting the results in a structured JSON format for the frontend to consume.
+Engineered to process user queries through a robust JSON interface, leveraging OpenAI embeddings and GPT-4's computation capabilities.
+Analyzes user input to generate a compatible mentor match, outputting the results in a structured JSON format for the frontend to consume.

 ### Frontend

-The frontend presents a digital UI, designed for intuitive user interactions.
-It facilitates the input of user information, displaying tailored mentor matches with rich profiles and interactive elements, ensuring a seamless user journey from query to connection.
+Offers a digital interface with seamless user interaction, supporting information input and displaying rich mentor profiles for an efficient user journey.

 ## Technologies Used